 The third criterion is that your mentor is accessible.
 You need to meet face-to-face twice during the eight-week course period, and in between you can be mentored through email or by telephone.
 But you need to find a mentor who is able to give you some time over the course of your studies.
 You may be tempted to seek mentoring from some well-known individual who simply cannot give you the time that good mentoring will require; don't yield to that temptation!
 Be realistic about choosing a mentor who is accessible.
 Your mentor may also be asked to respond to a brief email from the course instructor for additional feedback regarding the mentor relationship.

 A fourth criterion is that a good mentor understands that the relationship is a conversation, one that neither one of you should dominate.
 The mentor is not "the sage on the stage," but your "guide alongside."
 Choose someone who knows how to listen, but who also knows how to keep you from dumping a stream-of-consciousness outpouring that is not true conversation (dialogue).

-After completing Core 1 courses, you will be required to seek out a mentor in your community with whom you can communicate by email and/or telephone and with whom you can meet face-to-face at least twice during each of the remaining courses in your chosen program.
+You will be required to seek out a mentor in your community with whom you can communicate by email and/or telephone and with whom you can meet face-to-face at least twice during each of the remaining courses in your chosen program.
 While mentoring relationships can be long-term, you may want to invite your mentor to join you only for the first segment of the Core 2 courses until you and your mentor can see whether this is a mutually fruitful relationship.
 Obviously it is well if you are both satisfied with the mentoring relationship and this person can mentor you through the remainder of your courses.

 Following are ideas that will assist you in the dialogue with your mentor.